We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 6. Select your audience

-1. Select the place, age range, gender, and language you’re aiming for.
+• Select the location, age range, gender, and language you’re aiming for.
 You can also pick or skip certain cities based on how big they are.
 If someone recently showed interest in what you’re selling, you can prioritize them.

 audience